 The Gutenberg editor modular approach makes for an organized feel however its quirks take time to get used to.
 Such is the case with lists and inline images.

-The real challenge with lists however comes into play if one is to insert images inside the lists.
-As it’s the case, one must add an image block in order to insert an image into the editor.
-However doing this will only break the list since the image block cannot be nested inside the list.
+A common challenge with lists however reveals itself when one needs to insert images inside the lists.
+Normally, one has to add an image block in order to insert an image into the editor.
+Doing this however inside lists will only break it since the image block cannot be nested inside the list.

-A solution for this is to use inline images.
-In the early iterations of the Gutenberg editor this wasn’t possible however they have since added the feature though I reckon many people are not aware of it.
+A solution to this limitation is to use inline images.
+In the early iterations of the Gutenberg editor this wasn’t possible, however they have since added the feature (though I reckon many people are not aware of it).
 Here’s how to go about it.